A heat diffuser is a flat, round metal object designed to fit on top of a stove burner.

 You put it on top of the burner, then the pot on top of it.
 It will work with both gas and electric burners.
-It’s good for cantankerous gas stove burners on which you need really low heat, but the flame goes out if you lower it too far down, and it can be used to help reduce worries about using clay pots such as Japanese donabes on the stove top.
+It’s good for tricky gas stove burners on which you need really low heat, but the flame goes out if you lower it too far down, and it can be used to help reduce worries about using clay pots such as Japanese donabes on the stove top.

-There are several different types.
+There are several different types of diffusers.

 One type is made of two pieces of flat metal, both perforated, with an large air space between.
 These are often made of chromed sheet metal, and may rust, so though they are cheap and cheerful and do the job just fine, don’t expect them to last a life-time.
 Some are not perfectly flat.